it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

   * add generic questions like name, email

-  * add question with type "Simple choice" and "Is shuttle ticket" checked.
+  * add question with type "Selection" and "Is shuttle ticket" checked.

     For this question add answers and corresponding tickets.